drgomesp/blockchain-specs/README.md

-# Rhizom - Specifications
+# Blockchain - Specifications

-This repository contains all specification documents which clients must use to be compliant with the Rhizom network.
+This repository contains all specification documents which clients must use to be compliant with the Blockchain network.

 ## Table of Contents
 - Introduction